Take a peek inside Nordstrom’s luxurious new New York City flagship store

 But in a slick promotional video for assembled journalists, Nordstrom’s leadership said that “the stakes are super high” for this store.

-Sectorwide, big-box stores have seen falling revenue as customers defect to e-commerce — the only part of Nordstrom’s business that’s seen positive growth in recent quarters.
+Sectorwide, big-box stores have seen falling revenue as customers defect to e-commerce — one part of Nordstrom’s business that’s seen positive growth in recent quarters.

 But the company’s leadership believes that shoppers will want to buy in person at what they characterized on a Monday tour as a “world-class” store.
 That’s based in part, they say, on their experience last year opening a ritzy two-story men’s store across the street from the flagship, though men’s apparel has seen stronger returns than women’s in the past years.
 In New York City, Nordstrom also operates two off-price Nordstrom Racks and two recently opened Nordstrom Locals, where customers can pick up, try on and alter clothes they’ve ordered online.